ataiisakov/bachelor/README.md

 ## App

-The application contains a list of 100 statically created objects, when clicking on an item in the list, there is an animated transition to the detailed screen.
+The application contains a list of 100 statically created objects, clicking on an item in the list causes an animated transition to the detail screen.
-When entering the detail screen, the picture frame rotates for two seconds.
-If the user scrolls the text, the photo and the text moves at the same time, the background shrinks and a button appears.
+When entering the detail screen, the image frame rotates for two seconds.
+When the user scrolls the text, the photo and the text moves at the same time, the background shrinks and a button appears.
 ## Directory structure